jbm97/gains-and-grains/README.md

 Goal does not save when the achieved box is checked when editing the goal.

 "Add Meal" and "Add Exercise" buttons on their respective new and edit pages do not work as there was not a function made for the button to run.

+On the Dashboard page, the " 'S DASHBOARD " text does not respond as intended when the window height is under about 650 pixels, it gets covered by the cards.